micro222/chatbot/README.md

 ## The database
 It's a text file called general.txt.
 Information is stored as a list of key-value pairs, one pair per line.
 The key is a series of increasingly specific keywords separated by the ">" character.
 Any information that is gathered during user sessions gets added to the end of the file.
 Specific entities like people, pets and objects are internally given ID numbers.

-There is a set of functions for easy access to it.
-* db_check - checks to see if a word is in the database
-* db_lookup - give it a key and it returns a value
-* db_add_pair - adds an item to the database
-* db_root_check - checks if a word belongs to the specified class(is a subset of)
-* db_get_id - looks up a persons first name and returns their ID number
-* db_next_available_id - provides an unused id number to be used when adding a new person (or any other specific entity) to the database

 ## Current limitations
 * Only full sentences